 Frequently Asked Questions

-1) Are the Travelling expenses of a Salesman forms part of Direct or Indirect Expenses?
+1) Do the Travelling expenses of a Salesman form part of Direct or Indirect Expenses?

 The category of expenses depends on the nature of the entity’s business.